 - a) Shall hold a Referee's commission. - b) Shall be a current member of an affiliated club. - c) Shall be currently registered with the NZFRS. - d) For all International and New Zealand Championship events a Referee may be appointed for individual sessions during the competition, and shall assume overall responsibilities for Refereeing matters during that time.
-All race officials shall come under the authority of that Referee. - e) Shall inform the officials of their duties. - f) Shall ensure the event is run according to the Speed Rules. - g) Shall check that the Technical requirements, such as track or circuit surveying have been carried out. - h) Shall warn any competitor who is skating or behaving in a manner that may hinder the smooth running of an event. - May withdraw any skater during the course of a race if that skater has committed a serious offence or continues to offend after warnings.
+All race officials shall come under the authority of that Referee. - e) Shall inform the officials of their duties. - f) Shall ensure the event is run according to these Rules. - g) Shall check that the Technical requirements, such as track or circuit surveying have been carried out. - h) Shall warn any competitor who is skating or behaving in a manner that may hinder the smooth running of an event.

-- j) May, after consultation with the event organiser / Championship Manager, cancel an event/race where competitors safety is of concern. - k) May remove a lapped skater. - Before conveying any disciplinary measures, the Referee shall consult with other track officials as to any infringements observed during the race, and ask for any disciplinary recommendation. - m) Shall be familiar with the use of Electronic Timing Equipment.
-(ETE) - n) In the event of protest shall be required to report on the incident to the Protest Committee, who will make the final decision. - o) May appoint an Assistant Referee. - p) Shall have the power to issue any of the following: - Warnings - Reduction in Rank - Disgualification. - q) Shall check and sign off final placings and times. - r) Shall ensure the correct advancement of skaters from heats to semi finals and finals. - s) May signal a false start with a whistle.
+- May disqualify and withdraw any skater during the course of a race if that skater has committed a serious offence or continues to offend after warnings. - j) May, after consultation with the event organiser / Championship Manager, cancel an event/race where competitors safety is of concern. - k) May withdraw a lapped skater in accordance with Rule 308. - Before conveying any disciplinary measures, the Referee shall consult with other track officials as to any infringements observed during the race, and ask for any disciplinary recommendation. - m) Shall be familiar with the use of Electronic Timing Equipment.
+(ETE) - n) In the event of a P rotest, the referee shall be required to report on the incident to the Protest Committee, who will dtermine the outcome of a Protest. - o) May appoint an Assistant Referee. - p) Shall have the power to issue any of the following in accordance with Rule 311: - Warnings - Reduction in Rank - Disqualification. - q) Shall check and sign off final placings and times. - r) Shall ensure the correct advancement of skaters from heats to semi finals and finals. - s) May signal a false start with a whistle.